radimspetlik/fun-with-fashion-mnist/README.md

 The model definitions are in the `radim/models` directory in the repo.
 The files with the definitions for three architectures are named `Classifier**`, `MobileNet**`, and `DenseNetBC**`, in that order.

-The best results of the MobileNet and DenseNet are similar - approximately 95% accuracy on the validation dataset.
+The best results of the MobileNet and DenseNet are similar - approximately 94% accuracy on the validation dataset.
 The best validation accuracy of the fully-convolutional network is approx. 90%.

 During the training, different augmentation techniques were tried out.
-For the overview of the variety of the autmentation, see the `radim/conf.json` file, please.
+For the overview of the types of the augmentation used, see the `radim/conf.json` file, please.

 The networks were trained with the `Cross entropy` loss.